algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 0 | Secp256k1 | secp256k1 curve |

-The 33 byte X-component of a public key is the last element on the stack, preceded by Y-component of a pubkey (can be empty, so the X-component then interpreted as a compressed pubkey), preceded by R and S components of a signature, preceded by the data that is fifth element on the stack.
+The 33 byte Y-component of a public key is the last element on the stack, preceded by X-component of a pubkey, preceded by S and R components of a signature, preceded by the data that is fifth element on the stack.

 ## ecdsa_pk_decompress c

 - Opcode: 0x06 {uint8 curve index}
 - Pops: *... stack*, []byte
 - Pushes: *... stack*, []byte, []byte
-- decompress pubkey A into components X, Y => [*... stack*, Y, X]
+- decompress pubkey A into components X, Y => [*... stack*, X, Y]
 - **Cost**: 100
 - LogicSigVersion >= 5